 The Field Museum

-After the Shedd Aquarium, you can head across the street to The Field Museum.
+After the Shedd Aquarium, you could also head across the street to The Field Museum.
 There is a great cafe at the Field Museum, or you can stop at one of the food trucks outside the aquarium and spend some time running around outside on a nice day.

 Mummies was also fascinating, as you learn about the new technology that is used to see inside the mummies but also reconstruct what they might have looked like when they were alive.
 It was interesting but also a little creepy in our opinion so we were ok not spending a ton of extra time in that exhibit.